 The Beginning of Marine Captivity

 Prior to the release of Blackfish, the debate over marine mammal captivity was a relatively quiet one.
-Companies as powerful as SeaWorld for years easily silenced and smeared the critics who spoke out against them.
+Companies as powerful as SeaWorld easily silenced and smeared the critics who spoke out against them for years.

 The truth is, marine mammal captivity spans a far greater period of time than what most marine parks lead the public to believe.
 It also entails a violent and discreditable past they would prefer their paying audiences not be privy to.